-Figure 2: Proposed requirements of IAS 28 for non-investment entity investors in equity accounted investees that are investment entities
+$Figure\ 2: A mendments\ to\ IAS\ 28\ for\ non-investment\ entity\ investors\ in\ equity\ accounted\ investees\ that\ are\ investment\ entities$

-What the proposals mean and what should entities do in response to the ED?
+What the amendments mean and what should entities do?

-The proposed amendments to IFRS 10 (points (i) and (ii) above) will clarify the existing consolidation requirements relating to those entities that are themselves investment entities, or have interests in or have an ultimate parent that is, an investment entity.
+The amendments to IFRS 10 (points (i) and (ii) above) clarify the consolidation requirements relating to those entities that are themselves investment entities, or have interests in or have an ultimate parent that is, an investment entity.

-The proposed amendments to IAS 28 (point (iii) above) introduce specific guidance regarding how non-investment entity investor is to apply the equity method for investments in associates and joint ventures that are themselves investment entities.
+The amendments to IAS 28 (point (iv) above) introduce specific guidance regarding how a non-investment entity investor has to apply the equity method for investments in associates and joint ventures that are themselves investment entities.